SpringNuance/SpringNuance/readme.md

 **khuyentran1401/khuyentran1401** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- :zap: I enjoy coding projects in various languages and solving mathematical models.
+- :zap: I enjoy web projects and solving mathematical models.
 My background is Computational Engineering
 - :zap: I'm a fast learner and I'm keen on to discovering novel ideas everyday
 - 🌱 My coding skills revolve around web development, data analysis and asynchronous programming.
 - 🌱 I am comfortable with working on various languages: Scala, C, C++, HTML, CSS, Javascript, Python and R